New Student Guide

 What Type of Class Should I Take?

 The first place to start is class descriptions.
 Read these to find classes that appeal to you.
-Then look at class schedules to see when the classes are available.
+Then look at the class schedule to see when the classes are available.
 Each class has a link to the teacher.
 You can read the teacher's bio to understand their training and style.

 If you need advice or have questions, please feel free to contact us and we can help to point you in the right direction.